dreamportdev/Osdev-Notes/98_Drivers/Timers.md

 }__attribute__((packed));
 ```

+*Authors note: the reserved field before the address field is actually some type information describing the address space where the HPET registers are located.
+In the ACPI table this reserved field is the first part of a 'generic address structure', however we can safely ignore this info because the HPET spec requires the registers to be memory mapped (thus in memory space).*

 We're mainly interested in the `address` field which gives us the physical address of the HPET registers.
 The other fields are explained in the HPET specification but are not needed for our purposes right now.

 As with any MMIO you will need to map this physical address into the virtual address space so we can access the registers with paging enabled.